 Besides losing all bets against a dealer natural, most rules in European BJ should feel very familiar to Australian gamblers.
 These are the basic conditions for the online European blackjack game that’s offered at Royal Vegas Casino:

 There are a few very player-friendly rules in this bunch.
 Using only two decks brings the house edge down 0.19 per cent compared to a standard eight-deck game, while the ability to hit split Aces swings things in our favour by the same margin again.
 Best of all is that the dealer must stand on all 17s, which dents the casino’s advantage by another 0.22 per cent.

 The rest, however, are rather damaging.
 We have already discussed the ENHC rule and its effect on our chances of success (-0.11%), but it is the tight restrictions on splits and doubles that really hurt us here.
 We can only split to two hands instead of four (-0.10%), we cannot double down after splitting (-0.14%), and we can only double on 9, 10, or 11 (-0.09%).

 When using optimal blackjack strategy, this leaves us with an overall house edge of about 0.40 per cent – which means for every $100 we wager, our expected return would be about $99.60 if we play our cards right.
 This is an improvement on previous editions of Microgaming European Blackjack, which favoured the dealer by as much 0.62 per cent, and it beats the vast majority of 21 games at brick and mortar casinos in Australia.

-Below is a simple strategy guide for European-style blackjack.
+Below is a simple strategy guide for European blackjack.
 For every hand you might draw, this list guides you through what to do depending on what card the dealer shows.
 This includes distinctions between hard hands, soft hands, and whether or not to split on a pair.
-We have tailored this cheat sheet to correspond with the rules listed in the previous section.
+We have tailored this European Blackjack cheat sheet to correspond with the rules listed in the previous section.